-For the 131st General Assembly, LaRose was named Chairman of the State & Local Government Committee and as a member of the Finance Committee, Government Oversight & Reform Committee, Insurance Committee, Financial Institutions Committee, Transportation, Commerce & Labor Committee, and the Finance Subcommittee on Workforce.
+For the 131st General Assembly, LaRose was named Chairman of the State and Local Government Committee and as a member of the Finance Committee, Government Oversight and Reform Committee, Insurance Committee, Financial Institutions Committee, Transportation, Commerce and Labor Committee, and the Finance Workforce Subcommittee.
 In addition, LaRose serves on the Joint Committee on Agency Rule Review, which is comprised of members of both the Senate and House and is responsible for reviewing administrative rules proposed by state agencies, departments, boards and commissions.

 Senator LaRose developed his strong work ethic and sense of responsibility at a young age while working on a small family-owned farm in northeastern Ohio.
 Following his graduation from Copley High School, he fulfilled his life-long dream by enlisting in the United States Army with the 101st Airborne and eventually serving in the U.S. Special Forces as a Green Beret.
 During his decade in uniform, in which he was stationed throughout the globe, Senator LaRose received numerous commendations and honors, including the Bronze Star.

 LaRose continues to give back to his community since leaving the Army.
 He currently serves as the Jr. Vice Commander of the Fairlawn VFW.
 An Eagle Scout himself, he is also a member of the executive board for the Great Trail Council, Boy Scouts of America.